 Getting to Limoneira Ranch Santa Paula

-With a moderate climate year round, the area has become a favorite destination for visitors and is easily reached via the 126 Freeway, which connects the I-5 and 101 Freeways between Santa Clarita and Ventura.
+With a moderate climate year-round, the area has become a favorite destination for visitors.
+It is easily reached via the 126 Freeway, which connects the I-5 and 101 Freeways between Santa Clarita and Ventura.
 Approximately an hour from Los Angeles, Santa Barbara, and the southern San Joaquin Valley.
 Limoneira Ranch 1141 Cummings Road, Santa Paula, California.